agoncal/agoncal-training-javaee6-advanced/README.md

 Co-leader of the [Paris Java User Group](http://www.parisjug.org), co-creator of [Devoxx France](http://www.devoxx.fr), animator of the French Java podcast [Les CastCodeurs](http://lescastcodeurs.com/) and [Java Champion](http://java-champions.java.net/), he will share his experience and passion for architectures.

-Antonio is the author of the Java EE 5 and Java EE 6 books.
+Antonio is the author of a [Java EE 5, Java EE 6 and Java EE 7 books](http://antoniogoncalves.org/category/books/).

 ### Presentation of the course